OliverStoll/Productivity-Timer-Systray/README.md

 - `SPOTIFY_CLIENT_ID`
 - `SPOTIFY_CLIENT_SECRET`
 - `SPOTIFY_DEVICE_NAME`: Friendly name of the Spotify Device to play music on while working.
 (Kept in secrets instead of config, to not be shared between different workstations by accident)
+- `TICKTICK_USERNAME`: Email of the TickTick Account to use for increasing the "Arbeiten" habit count
+- `TICKTICK_PASSWORD`:

 You can optain these by creating a Spotify Developer Account and a Firebase Project:
 - Firebase Realtime Database (*free version*): https://firebase.google.com/